akrishna77/QSettlers/QSettlers/index.md

 One large obstacle in this project were errors within the JSettlers framework itself.
 Playing a game without player clients is a newer feature to the Jeremy Modin's project, and when there are only AI agents playing against eachother there are frequent errors.
 The results of around 35% of total games had to be discarded due to unexpected game resets or other internal errors.
 This made training on a consistent number of games somewhat difficult.

 ## Future Possibilites

-A major part of this project was developing the architecture that supports DQN integration with the Settlers of Catan framework.
-While we applied this reinforcement learning to two mechanics in the game, namely considering offers and choosing preferred settlements to build, in theory every single game decision can be implemented using a DQN with this architecture.
+A major part of this project involved developing the architecture that supports DQN integration with the Settlers of Catan framework.
+While we applied this reinforcement learning to two mechanics in the game, namely considering offers and choosing preferred settlements to build, in theory, every single game decision can be implemented using a DQN with this architecture.
 Examples of some game decisions that we thought of experimenting with were:

 1. Offering Trades
 2. Building Roads